tomas-fryza/avr-course/Labs/04-interrupts/README.md

 Compile the code and download to Arduino Uno board or load `*.hex` firmware to SimulIDE circuit (create an identical LED connection according to the Multi-function shield).

 Observe the correct function of the application on the flashing LED or display their signals using a logic analyzer.
-Try different overflow times for the Timer/Counter.
+Try different overflow times.

-Extend the existing application and program Knight Rider with four LEDs.
+Extend the existing application and control four LEDs in Knight Rider style.
 Do not use the delay library, but a single Timer/Counter.

 Consider a push button in the application.
-If the push button is pressed, let the LEDs flash faster; when the push button is released, the blinking is slower.
+If the push button is pressed, let the LEDs blink faster; when the push button is released, the blinking is slower.
 Note: Do not use an interrupt to check the status of a push button, but a function from your GPIO library.

 ## Part 5: PWM (Pulse Width Modulation)